huangli712/iQIST/docs/src/ch04/parameters.md

 ---

-> NOTE:
+!!! tip

-> 1. All of the parameters are case-insensitive.
+    1. All of the parameters are case-insensitive.

-> 2. All of the parameters have default values.
+    2. All of the parameters have default values.
 You can override them via the *solver.ctqmc.in* and *solver.hfqmc.in* files.

-> 3. The quantum impurity solvers won't check the correctness, rationality of the parameters.
+    3. The quantum impurity solvers won't check the correctness, rationality of the parameters.
 They won't adjust the parameters automatically.
 For example, if you setup *nband = 2* in the *solver.ctqmc.in*, you have to setup *norbs*, *ncfgs* parameters by yourself at the same time.
 The quantum impurity solvers won't do that.

 **See also**: